John Major: Political engagement

-Major was a vocal supporter for the Remain campaign in the 2016 referendum on British membership of the European Union.
-Major supported a second referendum over Brexit, stating that the leave campaign put out a "fantasy case" during the referendum campaign, adding that to describe a second vote as undemocratic was "a rather curious proposition" and that he could see no "intellectual argument" against redoing the ballot.
+Major was a vocal supporter of the Remain campaign in the 2016 referendum on British membership of the European Union.
+Major supported a second referendum on Brexit, stating that the leave campaign put out a "fantasy case" during the referendum campaign, adding that to describe a second vote as undemocratic was "a rather curious proposition" and that he could see no "intellectual argument" against redoing the ballot.
 Major feared Brexit would make the UK poorer and could endanger the peace settlement in Northern Ireland.

 On 30 August 2019, it was announced that Major intended to join a court case by Gina Miller against the proroguing of Parliament by the prime minister at the time, Boris Johnson.
 In the 2019 general election Major urged voters to vote tactically against candidates supporting Boris Johnson when those candidates wanted a hard Brexit.
-Major said Brexit is, "the worst foreign policy decision in my lifetime.
+Major said Brexit is "the worst foreign policy decision in my lifetime.
 It will affect nearly every single aspect of our lives for many decades to come.
 It will make our country poorer and weaker.
 It will hurt most those who have least.
 Never have the stakes been higher, especially for the young.
 Brexit may even break up our historic United Kingdom."
 In early 2020, after the UK formally left the EU with an initial deal, Major expressed his concerns about a future trading deal with the EU being "flimsy".

-In February 2022, Major made a speech at the Institute for Government think-tank in London, in which he criticised Johnson over the Partygate scandal, suggesting that he ought to resign, and also the proposed policy for those seeking asylum which he called "un-British".
-In July 2022, immediately following Johnson's announcement he intended to resign as prime minister but would stay until a successor was chosen, Major called for Johnson's immediate replacement and removal "for the overall wellbeing of the country".
+In February 2022, Major made a speech at the Institute for Government think-tank in London, in which he criticised Johnson over the Partygate scandal and suggested that he ought to resign.
+Major also criticised the proposed policy for those seeking asylum, which he called "un-British".
+In July 2022, immediately following Johnson's announcement that he intended to resign as prime minister but would stay until a successor was chosen, Major called for Johnson's immediate replacement and removal "for the overall wellbeing of the country".

-In February 2023, Major made a speech at the Northern Ireland Affairs Select Committee, where he said that Brexit was "a colossal mistake" and that Johnson agreed to the Brexit protocol knowing it was "a mess".
+In February 2023, Major made a speech at the Northern Ireland Affairs Select Committee, where he said that Brexit was "a colossal mistake" and that Johnson had agreed to the Brexit protocol knowing it was "a mess".